-To answer this question, it is best I share with you a moment in my life that changed it all.
 I have always been an active individual.
-I grew up playing sports and had this very competitive edge.
-I played soccer and lacrosse all the way through high school and I continued pursuing lacrosse at the collegiate level, which ended my career.
+I grew up playing sports and had this very competitive edge; playing soccer and lacrosse all the way through high school and continuing to pursue lacrosse at the collegiate level.

 EducationTwo Strength & Conditioning Internships